ErikOnBike/CodeParadise/docs/Getting started.md

 * For a board game, the model could consist of a number of players and the board itself.
 The application presenter (and view), could render the surface (to place the board on) and allow users to be added to the game.
 Remember that the board is itself a model responsible for being rendered, so the application presenter should only render the surface.
 The application presenter will delegate the board rendering to the board.
 * For a drawing application with an SDI (Single Document Interface), the model could contain a drawing model.
 The application presenter will render all the tools available.
 It will delegate rendering of the drawing to the drawing model.
 To keep track of toolboxes which can be opened and closed and moved around, the state and position of these toolboxes might need to become part of the application model.
 * For a drawing application with a MDI (Multiple Document Interface), the model could contain a collection of drawings (empty at first or a blanc drawing to start with).
 The application presenter could show a menu which allows the user to create a new drawing, which would then be added to the application model.
 And (like SDI variant) it could keep track of the status of the different tools.
 * For any application which requires a user to login, the model could include the user.
 When no user is logged in yet, the application model will render as a login page.
 Once logged in (and the user being set in the application model) it will render the application 'content' for that specific user.
+For this state based presenter, implement the method `MyWebApplication >> #applicationPresenterClass` (or in the application model's #preferredPresenterClass` method) to answer a different presenter based on the presence of a logged in user.

 ## The application presenter and view
 All applications are rendered as a tree (components with subcomponents), since browser pages are (DOM) trees.
 The application presenter and view are the root of the rendering tree which make up the (visual) application.
 All other models will render inside the application (either directly or indirectly as part of another descendant of the application presenter/view).
 Apart from being the root of the rendering tree, the application presenter and view are not special.